 - evaluate evidence and present their conclusions clearly and accurately.

 teaching and learning

-We use a variety of teaching and learning styles in science lessons.
+At Darrington school we use a variety of teaching and learning styles in science lessons.
 Our principal aim is to develop children’s knowledge, skills, and understanding, as well as a sense of enjoyment in science.
 Sometimes we do this through whole-class and small group teaching.
 We encourage the children to ask, as well as answer, scientific questions.
 They have the opportunity to use a variety of data, such as statistics, graphs, pictures, and photographs.
 They use ICT in science lessons where it enhances their learning.
-They take part in role-play and discussions and they present reports to the rest of the class.
 They engage in a wide variety of problem-solving activities.
 Wherever possible, we involve the pupils in practical activities as these increase enthusiasm and motivation and provide first-hand experience.
-Opportunities for developing the range of intelligences are presented to the children and staff teach according to visual, auditory and kinaesthetic learning styles.

 We recognise that there are children of widely different scientific abilities in all classes and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways by:

 - setting common tasks which are open-ended and can have a variety of responses

 - providing a wide range of inclusive resources.

 - using classroom assistants to support the work of individual children or groups of children

 - making links across subjects.